LordDashMe/git-hooks/README.md

 ## Sample Scripts

-Disclaimer: Most of the sample hook scripts are using ```sh``` but you can use other programming languages too, just use as a reference and properly convert it to your desired programming language.
+Disclaimer: Most of the sample hooks scripts are using ```sh``` but you can use other programming languages too, just use as a reference and properly convert it to your desired programming language.

 - [Using Slack](slack/)